dlang-tour/english/gems/uniform-function-call-syntax-ufcs.md

-If `a.fun()` is seen by the compiler and the type doesn't have a member function called `fun()`, it tries to find a global functions whose first parameter matches that of `a`.
+If `a.fun()` is seen by the compiler and the type doesn't have a member function called `fun()`, it tries to find a global function whose first parameter matches that of `a`.

 This feature is especially useful when chaining complex function calls.
 Instead of writing